Team

 - University of Osnabrück – Prof. Dr. Ursula Stockhorst

-Training in Teaching and Research
+Professional Training in Teaching and Research

-- Human Olfaction Summer School (Dresden, 2009)
+- 2009: Human Olfaction Summer School, Dresden

 Teaching

-- Social Psychology, BSc Psychology (substitute)
+- Social Psychology, BSc Psychology (substitute lecturer)

-Seminars & Practical Courses:
+Seminars and Practical Courses

 - Clinical Psychology (BSc & MSc)